afondiel/computer-science-notebook/core/systems/edge-computing/edge-ai/concepts/end-to-end-edge-ai-deployment-pipeline.md

 ## 2. Optimize Your Model

-Edge devices often have limited resources, so model optimization is crucial:
+Edge devices often have limited resources, so model optimization is `crucial`:

 - **Quantization**: Reduce model precision (e.g., from 32-bit to 8-bit)
 - **Pruning**: Remove unnecessary connections in neural networks